The Great Social Transformation of the Baltic Tribes

 Conclusion: A Pivotal Chapter in Baltic History

 The introduction of European feudal structures in the Baltic territories during the 13th and 14th centuries was a transformative event with consequences that reverberated for centuries.
 It replaced indigenous tribal systems with a hierarchical order based on land tenure, military service, and legally codified privilege.
 It imposed Christianity, reshaped the economy, and created new political institutions.
-It also subjected the native populations to a regime of exploitation that would not fully end until the modern era.
+It also subjected the native populations to a regime of exploitation that did not fully end until the modern era.

 This history is not merely a prelude to later developments.
 It is a foundational chapter that shaped the identities, social structures, and political possibilities of the Baltic states.
 By examining it with care and nuance, we gain a deeper appreciation for the complex forces that have shaped Europe's northern frontier.
+The castles that dot the landscape, the legal traditions that underpin modern governance, and the social divisions that persist in collective memory all bear witness to this enduring legacy.